saksaikot/css-demystified/readme.md

 You might remember the the syntax but do you **understand** what a given **property:value** pair does.
 This is when you take what you remember and understand, and you can start to apply that knowledge on your own.

+## 0139.Different methods of learning

+You hear about the different types of learners all the time.

+1. Auditory
+2. Visual
+3. Reading
+4. Putting it in action

+It's all a lie.
+This is all about which method we prefer or like best, not what is most effective.

+The best method is a mix of many different ones.
+Like, first reading about the topic then the video and then in action.

+Teacher suggest that to be multi-module learner, learn from different source to solidify the learning.

+The most important to take the note.